nixnull/nullarch/30dfosschallenge.md

 * Replace **Google Chrome** with **Firefox**
 * Replace **Microsoft Outlook** with **Thunderbird**
 * Replace **Microsoft Office**/**Google Drive** with **LibreOffice**

-Also consider simply removing software you don't need.
-Over the last couple years I've deleted my social media accounts.
-This means I've eliminated TikTok, Facebook, Instagram, and Twitter.
-Frankly I'd even give you points if you delete the apps and only visit on the website (through Firefox, of course).

 # What about X?
 What can I replace it with?